opan/learn/random_tldr.md

 #### How CAS works
 - The client visits an application requiring authentication, the application redirects it to CAS.
-- CAS validates the client's authenticiy, usually by checking a username and password againts database (such as Kerberos, LDAP or Active Directory)
+- CAS validates the client's authenticity, usually by checking a username and password againts database (such as Kerberos, LDAP or Active Directory)
 - If the authentication succeeds, CAS returns the client to the application, passing along a service ticket (a ticket is like some generated number by a network server for a client).
 - The application then validates the ticket by contacting CAS over a secure connection and providing its own service identifier and the ticket.
 - CAS then gives the application trusted information about whether a particular user has successfully authenticated.